yvoronoy/restore.sh/README.md

 > restore.sh
 ```

-This script is designed to be run from folder with Magento dumps.
+This script is designed to be run from a directory containing Magento dumps.
 It restores dump files created by Magento Support module or backup.sh script:
 > code dump (for ex.
 5a9cefe85f8e1ccc2a5191553f31ab82.201607061906.sql.gz)